-The EUROPEAN TRANSPORT SAFETY COUNCIL claims that "by next year, the European Union will have, by far, the most stringent vehicle safety standards in the world".
-The occasion for the claim was the announcement in May of the endorsement given to Intelligent Speed Assistance (ISA) technical specifications by the EU Member States.
+The European Transport Safety Council claims that "by next year, the European Union will have, by far, the most stringent vehicle safety standards in the world".
+The occasion for the claim was the announcement in May of the informal green light given to Intelligent Speed Adaptation (ISA) by the EU Member States.
 In addition to ISA, the EU will have mandatory Advanced Emergency Braking (AEB), Emergency Lane Keeping Assist (ELKS), drowsiness and distraction recognition.
 By 2024 every new car sold in the EU will need to be fitted with these technologies.
-Legislation for the technologies was approved in 2019, and now acceptance by the Member States of the technical specifications assures implementation.
+Although final legislation has not been approved, acceptance by the Member States assures that it will be.
 The legislation makes ISA mandatory for all new vehicles starting in 2022, and mandatory for all existing carlines as of 2024.
 The legislation applies to all European cars, vans, trucks and buses (M and N categories).

-ISA is part of the EU's vehicle safety regulation, known as the general safety regulation, that was passed in 2019.10 For the past two years, detailed technical specifications were being finalized in consultation with all affected parties, including the car manufacturers.
+ISA is part of the EU's vehicle safety regulation, known as the general safety regulation, that was passed in 2019.
+Tor the past two years, detailed technical specifications were being finalized in consultation with all affected parties, including the car manufacturers.
 The technical proposal that was being strongly pushed by the Commission was one in which the engine power is cut once the vehicle reaches the legal speed limit.
 With this solution, an override would be allowed with the driver applying pressure to the accelerator pedal.
 This was not acceptable to the industry.
 Instead, they requested that the system simply provide an audible warning that starts a few moments after the vehicle exceeds the speed limit and continues to sound for a maximum of five seconds.
-This is what is being implemented, but advocates of the more stringent solution are not giving up.
-The draft requirements 10.
-New General Safety Regulation (EU) 2019/2144.

-include a clause stating that carmakers will have to report aggregate, anonymous data on how ISA systems are being used, and if they are being switched off by drivers.
+This is what is being implemented, but advocates of the more stringent are not giving up.
+The draft requirements include a clause stating that carmakers will have to report aggregate, anonymous data on how ISA systems are being used, and if they are being switched off by drivers.
 Two years after the regulation comes into effect, an evaluation will be made by the Commission to determine which systems are most effective.